Hark

 Thom

-The last fortified outpost of the Colloran royalists, Thom is a bastion fortress city with towering walls, deep trenches, and a formidable military presence.
+The last fortified outpost of the Colloran Royalists, Thom is a bastion fortress city with towering walls, deep trenches, and a formidable military presence.
 Originally constructed by the Ironcircle during the Fifth Godsbirth to house refugees fleeing the devastating Dolver plague, it has since been repurposed as the stronghold of the Royalists under the leadership of King Bentley Thom.